+Battery pack

-Battery pack This computer includes a battery pack inside.
-However, please do not attempt to dismount or replace it by yourself.
+This computer includes one battery pack in the computer and another in the keyboard dock.
+However, please do not attempt to dismount or replace them by yourself.
 Please contact an authorized TOSHIBA service provider, if necessary.

-The rechargeable lithium-ion battery pack provides power to the computer when the AC adaptor is not connected.
+The rechargeable lithium-ion battery packs provide power to the computer when the AC adaptor is not connected.

 For more detailed information on the use and operation of the battery pack please refer to the Battery section.